BuildCircle/cloud-kata/README.md

 # Serverless Cloud Kata

-Our client wants us to deploy some serverless ionfrastructure ahead of the development team who will be building a new worker next sprint.
+Our client wants us to deploy some serverless infrastructure ahead of the development team who will be building a new worker next sprint.
 We have to implement the following architecture in either AWS or Azure.
 The infrastructure has to be deployed in the United Kingdom.
 Additionally write a small console application to publish messages to the topic.

 ![Screenshot from 2021-07-08 09-25-27](https://user-images.githubusercontent.com/1591497/124888961-81456d80-dfce-11eb-8ec7-149d3eb2939d.png)